-\begin{ejer} Show that for any dynamical realization of a left-order, a $G_{\delta}$-dense subset of points in the real line have a free orbit. \end{ejer}
+Show that for any dynamical realization of a left-order, the set of points in the real line with a free orbit is $G_{\delta}$-dense (that is, it contains a countable intersection of dense open subsets). \end{ejer}

-\begin{ejer} Let $\Gamma$ be a countable group of orientation-preserving homeomorphisms of the real line.
-Using this action, produce a dynamically-lexicographic order $\preceq$ on $\Gamma$.
-Show that the original action is semi conjugate to the dynamical realization of $\preceq$.
-Give examples where this semiconjugacy is not a conjugacy. \end{ejer}

-\begin{ejer} Let $(\Gamma,\preceq)$ be a countable left-ordered group and $\Gamma_0$ a subgroup.
-Show that the restriction to $\Gamma_0$ of the dynamical realization of $\preceq$ is semiconjugate to the dynamical realization of the restriction of $\preceq$ to $\Gamma_0$. \end{ejer}

-\begin{rem} Notice that, to define a dynamically-lexicographic left-order on the group $\mathrm{Homeo}_+(\mathbb{R})$ of orientation-preserving homeomorphisms of the real line, it is not necessary to well-order all the points in $\mathbb{R}$: it is enough to consider a well-order on a dense set; in particular, a dense sequence suffices.
+\begin{rem} Note that, to define a dynamical-lexicographic left-order on the group $\mathrm{Homeo}_+(\mathbb{R})$ of orientation-preserving homeomorphisms of the real line, it is not necessary to order all the points in $\mathbb{R}$: it is enough to consider a well-order on a dense subset (in particular, a dense sequence suffices).
 Clearly, $\mathrm{Homeo}_+(\mathbb{R})$ admits uncountably many left-orders of this type.
-However, there are left-orders that do not arise this way; see Example \ref{no-son-todos}. \end{rem}
+However, there are left-orders that do not arise in this manner; see Example \ref{no-son-todos}. \end{rem}